westerndigitalcorporation/zonedstorage.io/docs/linux/config.md

 ## Kernel Compilation

-After completing the kernel configuration to enable zoned block device support, the kernel compilation process does not differ from building a kernel without zoned block device support.
-That is, the following commands will build the kernel.
+The kernel compilation process is the same regardless of whether the kernel has been configured to enable zoned block device support.
+When the kernel has been configured to enable zoned block device support, the following commands will build the kernel.

 ```bash
 $ make all
 ```

-The kernel build infrastructure also enables build *.rpm* or *i.deb* packages.
-To build RPM packages, the following command is used.
+The kernel build infrastructure also allows you to build *.rpm* or *i.deb* packages.
+To build RPM packages, use the following command.

 ```bash
 $ make rpm-pkg